tskit-dev/msprime/docs/tutorial.rst

 tree using the :meth:`~msprime.SparseTree.draw` method).
 We can see that the leaves of the tree are labelled with 1 to 5, and all the internal nodes of the tree are also integers with the root of the tree being 9.
+Also shown here are the times for each internal node, in coalescent time units.
+(The time for all leaves is 0, and so we don't show this information to avoid clutter.)

 Knowing that our leaves are 1 to 5, we can easily trace our path back to the root for a particular sample using the